 \end{proof}

-When the path $P$ is a canonically path for column $c$, it means that an upward (resp. downward) dominant arc of $P$ on column $c$ would be a subpath of a minimum span of $P$, leading to the following corollary.
+When the path $P$ is a canonically path for glue column $c$, it means that an upward (resp. downward) dominant arc of $P$ on glue column $c$ would be a subpath of an upward (resp. downward) pseudo-span of $P$.
+The definition of a canonical path leads to the following corollary.